BitcoinDesign/Guide/guide/daily-spending-wallet/sending.md

 However, this can be challenging with the variety of different payment formats between on-chain and Lightning.
 What happens when the user is trying to pay somebody, but the receiving party has given them an on-chain address instead of a Lightning invoice?

-If your wallet is Lightning-only, the user will not be able to proceed with making payment.
+If your wallet is Lightning-only, the user will be unable to proceed with making payment.
 However, even if your wallet allows the user to send on-chain payments, this payment could still result in a higher transaction fee than they would have incurred over Lightning.
-If it's in the users best interest to pay over Lightning, then let them know and help them determine what to do next.
+If it's in the user's best interest to pay over Lightning, then let them know and help them determine what to do next.

 {% include image-gallery.html pages = page.imagesLightning %}